Buckerton/lab-agile-planning/sprint_report_template-2.md

 ## Retrospective Summary
 Here's what went well:
-  * Item 1: We knew what we wanted to do
+  * Item 1: We knew what we wanted to do and were able to finish our main goals.
   * Item 2: We met together and easily decided what we would all work on individually
   * Item 3: Foundational issues that we worked on went well and developed smoothly with little to no problems
+  * item 4: We prioritized our main goals instead of improvements.

 Here's what we'd like to improve:
    * Item 1: Utilizing the Kanban Board throughout
    * Item 2: Holding a Planning Poker Meeting to estimate user stories relatively
-   * Item 3: Working on more issues and developing more functionalities
+   * Item 3: Working on more issues and developing more functionalities that will imrove user experience.
+   * Item 4: I Andres would try to add a little more time to the project I just find it hard since I have so much class work each week but ima try a bit more.

 Here are changes we plan to implement in the next sprint:
    * Item 1: Using Kanban board
    * Item 2: Holding a Planning Poker Meeting to estimate user stories relatively
    * Item 3: Working on more issues and developing more functionalities
+   * Item 4: Adding features that will improve the application since we got the main idea down.
+Now we just add the nice little extras in this next sprint.

 Story point totals:
    * Arni Thorvaldsson - 2
    * Tony Cao - 1
    * Kaiyu Adachi - 2
-   * Andres Sanchez - 1
+   * Andres Sanchez - 2